 Why am I laying this all out?
 Our story is deeply personal and we are still trying to navigate our heads and hearts around this new space for us.
 The answer is, I am trying to paint a profoundly human picture for what comes next in this story of genuine connection.

-It is time to introduce Shan, Gray’s sister.
+It is time to introduce Shan, Graham’s sister.
 He trusted me with this part of his life quite soon into our friendship.
 An act of vulnerability on his part.
 How could he know how this part of his heart-story would be received?
-Now with both Gray and Shan’s permission I am sharing it here.
+Now with both Graham and Shan’s permission I am sharing it here.

 In early 2017 Shan was bitten on the hand by a mongoose and contracted septicemia and Disseminated Intravascular Coagulation.
 As the sepsis tore through her body at speed, organs shut down and she lost blood supply to her extremities.
 To save her life she was in an induced coma for a couple of weeks.
 Gangrene set in and as a result, all four of Shan’s limbs were amputated.
 First her lower legs and then her hands a couple of days later.
 Then a few days after that her nose, lips and tip of her tongue were also amputated.
 Many months of rehab later she got to go home.
 Her life and the lives of her family utterly changed.